jgroom33/mcp-ansible-playbooks/README.md

 Reusable tasks are in the tasks directory.

 The ansible config uses jsonfile caching.
 This is handled automatically by relevant tasks.
-Explore [saved facts](tmp/localhost) after running a playbook.
+Explore [cache](tmp/localhost) after running a playbook.

 To save a custom variable during execution to the cache file, set the `store_name` variable: